alexander-kuzmin-us/Learning-Log/README.md

 # Learning Log: Track Your Learning Journey with confidence!

 A robust web application built with Django that helps you track and organize your learning progress.
-Keep a record of topics you're interested in and maintain detailed journal entries as you learn about each subject.
+Keep a record of topics you're interested in and maintain detailed journal entries as you learn about each subject

 ![Django](https://img.shields.io/badge/Django-3.1.4-green)
 ![Bootstrap4](https://img.shields.io/badge/Bootstrap-4-blue)